 For most of my software development career, I have been convinced there was some unwritten law in force, whereby if you ask a developer about the code quality of another developer, and regardless of whether they had seen it or not, they had to say it was poor!

 Software developers can’t even come to an agreement on which programming language is best.
-I have been a personal witness to one of these great disputes, as I was once on contract where in some moment of what I can only think of, as a moment of managerial madness, someone decided to put a bunch of C++, C# and Java Programmers to work all in one room for months.
+I have been a personal witness to one of these great disputes, as I was once on contract where in what I can only think of, as a moment of managerial madness, someone decided to put a bunch of C++, C# and Java Programmers to work all in one room for months.
 I can tell you, the debate raged on for months, the banter reached insane levels and I don’t think an agreement was ever reached!

 As a colleague so once eloquently put it, the people in the said room, couldn’t even come to an agreement on what they best way to make coffee or to pronounce, the somewhat sugary confectionary of choice in the office.
-I can say, that Java certainly didn’t rank as the prefered coffee!
+I can say, that Java certainly didn’t rank as the preferred coffee!

 As far as I know, the Java guys are still coding in Java, the C# guys in C# and the C++ guys are still trying to figure out where the pointers are pointing too and why buffers are overflowing!